-9. PENSION OBLIGATIONS
+8. PENSION OBLIGATIONS

 The present value of pension obligations is determined using the projected benefit actuarial cost method prorated on services and reflects management's best estimates of inflation, future pension indexing and mortality.
-The actuarial valuation for accounting purposes was prepared as at December 31, 2013 and December 31, 2014 by Aon Hewitt.
-The effective date of the next actuarial valuation for accounting purposes will be December 31, 2015.
+The valuation for accounting purposes was prepared as at September 30, 2014 and September 30, 2015 by Aon Hewitt and extrapolated to December 31, 2014 and December 31, 2015.
+The effective date of the next valuation for accounting purposes will be September 30, 2017.